GuruShiva/GuruShiva/aboutme.md

 - Technical Operations Manager
 - Security Analyst (currently)

-In all these roles, I have found myself to dabble in code( Python and web stuff mostly), network security etc.
+In all of these roles, I have found myself to dabble in code( Python and web stuff mostly), network security etc.

 P.S- I will eventually fill something exciting here.